DmxLarchey/Hydra/README.md

 It however relies on the accessibility characterization of the _list ordering_, of which the proof mimics the outline of Nipkow (and Buchholtz)  for the well-foundedness of the multiset ordering.

+It is a quite straightforward exercise to show that the `round` relation is included in the reverse of the `lpo`, hence it is also well-founded.

 We only implement termination.
 We do not show that main result of Kirby and Paris contribution, that is the incapacity of Peano arithmetic